FAQs FLA OHT Portal

 • The Primary Palliative Care Capacity Building project has been able to match patients with palliative care needs, who lack a family doctor, to a primary palliative care provider

-Share your ideas or get involved!
+Share your thoughts or get involved!